 An interdisciplinary seminar in ancient and medieval social thought with a focus on philosophy, literature and intellectual history.
 Prerequisite: ENGL 101 or ENGL 101H.
-Corequisites: PHIL 297H, ENGL 297H, HIST 297H, and ENGL 295H or ENGL 296H.
 Fulfills Interpretive Studies requirement.

-IDS 298H Seminar in the Humanities and Social Sciences: Modern (Honors) 3-0-3
+IDS 298H Seminar in the Humanities and Social Sciences: Modern (Honors)

 An interdisciplinary seminar in modern social thought with a focus on philosophy, literature and intellectual history.
 Prerequisite: ENGL 101 or ENGL 101H.
-Corequisites: PHIL 298H, ENGL 298H, HIST 298H, and ENGL 195H or ENGL 196H.
 Fulfills Interpretive Studies requirement.